Lukatser/Lukat-MP-mod/README.md

-This is the mod used in the games played by Shanna on YouTube.
+This is the mod used in the games played by [Shanna](https://www.youtube.com/@Shanna-Lukat).
 That's me <3.

+Join [the discord](https://discord.gg/FqVfxa6HNj) to join either the discourse or the campaigns.

 Please leave pull requests with suggestions or fixes found with explanation why.
 Thanks!